Galaxy S7 and Galaxy S8 Android 8.0 Oreo Rollout and Features

 Galaxy S7 and S7 Edge Android Oreo Release

 Previously, Samsung began the rollout of Android Nougat update for Galaxy S7 lineup in January 2017.
-So this time, unlocked Galaxy S7 and S7 Edge devices probably get the Android Oreo update in February or March 2018 after running the soaktest.
+So this time, unlocked Galaxy S7 and S7 Edge devices probably get the Android Oreo update in February or March 2018.
+Probably the soaktest of Android 8.0 for Galaxy S7 might begin in December 2017.
 Carrier locked Galaxy S7 devices may receive the Oreo update in Q2, 2018.
 The confirmed rollout dates of Android Oreo for Galaxy S7 and S7 Edge will be revealed in coming months.

 Verizon Galaxy S7 Oreo Rollout